Track your nutrition and health goals

 1 glass masala chaas~28 kcal1.4g

-Masala chaas (with jeera, salt, and ginger) adds minimal calories — approximately 2–3 kcal from spices.
+Masala chaas (with jeera, salt, and ginger) adds minimal calories — approximately 2–3 kcal from spices — and does not significantly change the nutritional profile.

 Mattha Calories